 Michael is a fourth-generation Washington native, whose love of the great wines of the world began while he was in his early twenties.
 At that time, he joined a group that purchased old wine cellars for their own education.
 His personal wine epiphany came about while tasting wines that had once been in the cellar of film director Alfred Hitchcock.
 Those classic, well-cellared wines, and many that followed, helped to shape his palate.
 When he decided to start his own wine projects, it was his first-hand knowledge of many of the greatest wines in the world that informed and inspired every decision.

 Each of the Corliss wineries occupies a carefully-defined niche.
-For Tranche, it is a focus on Rhône varietals, and the opportunity to explore other Mediterranean grapes, all from estate-grown grapes.
+For Tranche, it is a focus on Rhône varietals and estate-grown grapes.
 The pursuit of quality at an affordable cost has been the goal from the very beginning, and is built into the DNA of these wines.

 “I did not at the beginning fully envision that we’d be where we are today,” Michael confides.
 “When you’re on a journey you take a lot of notes, and write it up when you finish.
 After 13 years, we know very clearly what we are doing, and where we are going.”